How to help the body adapt to cold weather faster

 Changes your body experiences in cold weather

-“Everyone has the opportunity to get used to some degree to the cold,” says Marius Brazaitis, the first author of the study and senior researcher at the Lithuanian University of Sports.
-He says that human bodies achieve acclimatization through a combination of various internal changes that people can either support or suppress depending on their behavior.
+“Everyone has the opportunity to get used to the cold to some extent,” says Marius Brazaitis, the first author of the study and senior researcher at the Lithuanian University of Sports.
+He says that the human body achieves acclimatization through a combination of various internal changes that people can either support or suppress depending on their behavior.

 There is evidence that a certain type of adipose tissue, known as “brown fat,” can help the body generate heat in response to constantly cold conditions.

-“Chronic cold exposure somehow activates brown fat, which we know is undergoing dramatic seasonal changes,” said Shingo Kazimura, professor of cell and tissue biology at the University of California, San Francisco.
+“Chronic cold exposure somehow activates brown fat, which we know undergoes dramatic seasonal changes,” said Shingo Kazimura, professor in the Department of Cell and Tissue Biology at the University of California, San Francisco.